Updated: Dec 19, 2022

 A California will and testament may be modified at any time if the Will maker (testator or testatrix) so desires.
 The State Bar of California recommends that a Will be reviewed and revised whenever the clauses in your Last Will and Testament no longer reflect your desires, no longer extend to your case, or if you are married and your marriage is dissolved, or guardianship for your children is no longer needed.

-Never, ever hold an old will with your new Will; the old will should be discarded after your death to prevent any misunderstanding.
+Never, ever hold an old will with your new Will; the old one should be discarded after your death to prevent misunderstanding.
 If they are held and presented in court during a Probate, the Judge will conclude that the testator or testatrix was unsure of how to dispose of their estate and did not kill the old Will.

 What is the procedure for revoking my will?